alextpoe/DOMCorleone/README.md

 One DOM to bring them all and in the browsers bind them.

-What you're working with here is a lightweight version of jquery, with only the essentials needed to manipulate DOM.
+What you're working with here is a lightweight, DOM querying library, with only the essentials needed to manipulate DOM.

 DOM Corleone uses the DOM documentation by MDN(https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model) to provide the same following functionality: